Chemistry Professor & Chair

 Division of Gynecologic Oncology at the University of Minnesota

 This opportunity is in the Division of Gynecologic Oncology in the Masonic Cancer Center at the University of Minnesota.
-Dr Bazzaro's research aims to develop targeted therapies for treatment of ovarian and HPV-associated cervical cancer, to develop and characterize new biomarkers for early-detection and progression of ovarian cancer, and to understand the role of angiogenesis in ovarian cancer progression.
-NOTE: Check back for update and application
+Dr Martina Bazzaro's research aims to develop targeted therapies for treatment of ovarian and HPV-associated cervical cancer, to develop and characterize new biomarkers for early-detection and progression of ovarian cancer, and to understand the role of angiogenesis in ovarian cancer progression.
+Dr Bazarro Application Application Closed

 Jan Serie Fellowship